 The PM will convene the Redress Committee (RC), that will discuss the redress and provide its answer, recommending an appropriate course of action, within 5 working days of receipt of the redress.
 The applicant will be informed (letter sent by email) whether the request for redress is accepted.
-If the redress is accepted, the proposal will be evaluated / a new peer review and or ethics review will be arranged, and an interview (10 working days).
-The proposal will be ranked on the ranked list according to the new score.
-Decisions of the RC are binding.
+If the redress is accepted, the proposal will be re-evaluated / a new peer review and or ethics review will be arranged, and an interview (10 working days).
+The proposal will be ranked on the ranked list according to the new score, and the final reviewed list will then be formally approved and actioned by the Project Steering Committee.